 15. Use Humor

-Since most people use social media to escape their lives, humor almost always does well on any platform.
-Posting memes and funny videos will show your audience that you’re not just a hyperlocal expert but someone they might want to have a beer with.
+Posting memes (like Shawn King does here) and funny videos will show your audience that you’re not just a hyperlocal expert but someone they might want to have a beer with.
 Just avoid topics that are controversial, overly negative, or too racy for prime-time TV.

 If you want to start making your own memes, the Kapwing or Mematic apps are great starting places.
 Or, if you want custom-branded memes that are ready to post, check out The Broke Agent’s content on Coffee & Contracts.